BeanChain-Core/BeanNode/README.md

 The main **Bean Cluster** is maintained by the core team and consists of:

 - **GPN (Genesis Public Node)** – Fully operational
 - **RN (Reward Node)** – Fully operational, handles system-level rewards like faucets, early wallets, and node incentives
+    - This is a programatic reward node for system level rewarding and airdrops.
+The team RN should be the only reward node, other projects can develop rewarding and airdrop systems through CEN nodes and contracts.
 - **CEN (Contract Execution Node)** – In development, handles execution of off-chain contract logic and Layer 2 features
+    - The team run CEN is the offical team Contract node, but CEN build repo is in development and can be utilized for thrid party custom CEN creation.
+Official CENs will be registered, and non registered CENs will be flagged for use at the users own risk.

 This structure allows for modular expansion while keeping core chain logic clean and scalable.